 Location: Anselma House in Kitchener and Haven House in Cambridge

 Women’s Crisis Services of Waterloo Region provides emergency shelter to women and children escaping abusive relationships.
 We operate 2 shelters: Anselma House in Kitchener and Haven House in Cambridge.
 Our facilities operate on a 24/7 basis.
-We believe every woman and child deserves to live a life free from violence.
+We believe every woman and child deserves to live a life free from abuse.